gianlazz/Lazztech.Cloud/GianDevNotes.md

 I fixed it by commenting out the requirement for the policy that requires concent being needed in the startup.
 I may want to handle this later to consider the GDPR but for now since this is so small of a project it doesn't seem that important.

+I had many references to a magic string for the "team" cookie so I went ahead and added a field to the StaticStrings class for it called eventUserIdCookieName to ease the refactoring process as I transistion it's responsability from a team identifier cookie to a user device id cookie.